How Do I Know if the Police are Investigating Me?

 Unfortunately, you cannot know for sure whether you are being investigated, at least until you are arrested or a detective comes to your home and asks to speak with you.

 A good rule of thumb is that the more serious the potential offense, the more likely the police may be investigating you for a longer period of time.
 In other words, the police will not dedicate resources to investigate a petty offense like a supermarket theft.
 So, it is very unlikely the police are investigating you for a petty misdemeanor, especially if it does not involve an identified victim.
-On the other hand, with a more serious offense, say drug trafficking, the police may be conducting a long-term investigation of you that could last a year.
+On the other hand, with a more serious offense, say drug trafficking, the police may be conducting a long-term investigation of you that could last over a year.
 During that time, the police would not disclose to you that you are being investigated.

 A Small Investigation